Curious how the Social Savvy Sage curriculum came to be? Wondering if it can work for you? Here’s my story …

 And that’s when something entirely unexpected happened.
 As my social savvy grew, I noticed that I didn’t have to make as much of an effort to approach women anymore.
 I mean, don’t get me wrong.
 I still had to make some effort.
 I just didn’t have to fight to keep someone’s attention.
 Just feeling at ease talking to the people around me — men or women, taken or single, young or old — made me attractive.

 And that takes me now to Social Savvy Sage.
 I remember how much of a struggle it was to talk to strangers, how terrified and awkward I felt.
 If you’re the same way, I totally get ya, and that’s why I’m here to help.
 My coaching program incorporates a fully developed curriculum, based on eight fundamental skills I’ve studied, learned, and applied over the past 20 years.
-You can also read about my background and training.
+You can also read about my professional background and training.

 I won’t sugarcoat things, though.
 You’re not going to learn how to be socially savvy overnight.
 It’s going to take a ton of hard work and commitment on your part.